minyk/morphline-mr/readme.md

 ```
 $ git clone https://github.com/minyk/morphline-mr.git
 $ mvn package
-$ yarn jar target/morphline-mr-0.1-jar-with-dependencies.jar -f morphline_with_exception.conf -m morphline1 -i file:///var/log/messages -o file:///root/test/ -l
+$ yarn jar target/morphline-mr-*-jar-with-dependencies.jar -f morphline_with_exception.conf -m morphline1 -i file:///var/log/messages -o file:///root/test/ -l
 ```
-* This command read local syslog file at /var/log/message, then output will be located at /root/test
+* This command read local syslog file at `/var/log/message`, then output will be located at `/root/test`
  * The output file is full of '1' line.
-* morphline_with_exception.conf is found in src/main/resource/conf.
+* `morphline_with_exception.conf` is found in src/main/resource/conf.
 In later version, bin.tar.gz with all the resources will be provided.

 ## Options